geeekyvishal/Foundit/README.md

 ### **Backend**
 - **Node.js (Express.js)**: For building the server-side logic and handling API requests.
-- **RESTful API**: To manage communication between the frontend and backend.

 ### **Database**
 - **MongoDB**: To store user profiles, item records, and match results.